 As you can see, whether an older adult causes an accident or is the victim of an accident, the resulting injuries can be very serious.

 Contact a Fayette County auto accident attorney for a free consultation

-If you have been involved in any type of auto accident and suffered injury and believe someone else was at fault, an experienced auto accident lawyer at the Law Offices of Shane Smith can assist you.
+If you have been involved in any type of auto accident and suffered injury and believe someone else was at fault, an experienced auto accident lawyer at Shane Smith Law can assist you.
 We know how to identify negligent acts or omissions in order to help ensure victims are properly compensated for their losses.
 If you need help with a possible case, call our office today at (770) 487-8999 to schedule a free consultation.